UoB-COMSM0166/2025-group-30/README.md

   <img src="https://github.com/user-attachments/assets/5ef9c5c4-04e5-4d8f-b85d-7bf6b9ef1358" width="500">
 </p>

 #### Core Layer: Group 30
-Group 30-2025 are the core creators of the game, responsible for its design, development, and implementation.
+Group 30-2025 are the core developer of the game, responsible for its design, development, and implementation.
 They determine the quality, gameplay, and overall experience of the game.

 #### Internal Layer: Players and Lecturers
 - **Players**: The end-users of the game, including: